SAP-samples/partner-reference-application-extension/Tutorials/02-DataModelExtensibility.md

     cds login <PROVIDER-MTX-APP-URL> -s <SUBSCRIBER-SUBDOMAIN>
     ```

     > Note: The one-time passcode will be prompted interactively after running the above command.

     If you need to automatically call cds login without user interaction, you can use the *Client Credentials* grant.
 This approach does not require a passcode and is ideal for scenarios where user authentication is not necessary.
 The Client Credentials grant provides an application with access to resources in a service without needing individual user consent.
+This approach is not recommended and should only be used if logging in without user context is explicitly required.

     1. Get the *Client Credentials* of the MTX module deployed in the provider subaccount.